LillianWong/foam/tutorial/phonecat/8-appendix.md

     value, and therefore no value is stored.
 - `setter: function(nu) { ... }` is called to set the value of the property.
   - See above about pseudoproperties.
-- `dynamicValue: function() { ... }` is passed to `Events.dynamic`, which turns
-  this property into a spreadsheet cell.
-The function you provide will be re-run every time any of its inputs changes, and the return value becomes the value of the property.
 - `aliases: ['string', 'array']` defines other names for this property.
 They can be used as if they were real properties, but they access the same underlying value.